-It takes an incredible amount of courage to investigate a long-hidden, confronting family truth, and these six everyday Australians have it in spades in SBS’ new three-part documentary series Every Family Has A Secret, hosted by much-loved actress Noni Hazlehurst.
+It takes an incredible amount of courage to investigate a long-hidden, confronting family truth, and these six everyday Australians have it in spades in season one of SBS’ three-part documentary series Every Family Has A Secret, hosted by much-loved actress Noni Hazlehurst.

 Unknown parents, a Nazi collaborator, acrobats, conmen, crime, surveillance and newly found siblings are all in the mix in these remarkable, emotional and heartfelt life stories.

 The unearthed family secrets on these surprising journeys in Australia and abroad will change the lives of each person forever.

 After her father passed away, Angela, who hails from Fremantle, WA, discovered evidence indicating that her father Pál Rozsy was a Nazi collaborator.
 She recalls growing up with a father who was a “rabid anti-Semite” and a “brutal, cruel man” who would beat her mother and siblings.